wolframite/aloha/README.md

 ## Docker

-Docker is not supported yet, it was just added for testing, however it looks promising.
 Feel free to play around with the Dockerfile (which is very basic).
 We tried S3 and TCP, which both work nicely.

 ### Run two docker instances